AlexCue987/konsumers/README.md

 ### Process both accepted and rejected items

 When we process a sequence and filter out items, we may also need to process rejected items by another consumer.
-To improve performance, we can use a `Branch` to compute a filter condition only once, and process both accepted and rejected items by two different consumers.
+We can use a `Branch` to compute a filter condition only once, and process both accepted and rejected items by two different consumers.
+This may improve performance, and make the code more readable and easier to maintain.
-In the following example, some passenger have arrived at their final destination, while other need to transfer to another flight:
+In the following example, are are processing passengers who have just landed at an airport.
+Some of them have arrived at their final destination, Tattoine, while others need to transfer to another flight:

 ```kotlin
         val leavingSpaceport = asList<Passenger>()